melisstuniewicz9/cts4000/Submission_Revision.md

 **Relevance to special issue theme**

 I feel as if the relevance to issue theme is somewhat subjective.
 While Gabby did not feel as if my project was a good fit for the journal, I received positive feedback from the editorial team.
-Despite my submission being accepted, these contrasting perspectives have left me somewhat unsure about how to edit this submission and draw readers attention to more profound connections to our theme.
-After reviewing the CFP once more, I think Paws and Hearts works well in the area of mixed media work (see below) so I feel comfortable in my decision to submit to the journal.
+Despite my submission being accepted, these contrasting perspectives have left me somewhat unsure about how to edit this submission and how explicitly I should emphasize its thematic connections.
+After reviewing the CFP once more, I think Paws and Hearts works well in the area of mixed media work (see below) so I feel comfortable in my decision to submit to the journal as well as the justification I provided for why exactly it fits.

 ![CFP2025](SubmissionReviewSS.png)